 - [Prevention/Outreach] Identifying and recommending strategies for the prevention of sexual harassment/ sexual assault including outreach and educational activities, such as Title IX information into new student orientation, workshops that connect alcohol abuse and sexual assault.

 - [Crime Prevention] Educating the campus community about personal safety and crime prevention;

 - [Reporting Incidents and Victim services] Reporting sexual assaults, domestic violence and stalking incidents and assisting victims during investigations;

 - [Referral Infrastructure] Referring complaints to appropriate authorities;

 - [Victim Services-Counseling] Counseling victims; and

 - Provide in writing the committee’s findings and recommended strategies for campus implementation to the Title IX Coordinator and the University President at least once each academic year (in the month of June).
 The Personal Safety Committee’s annual report shall be available upon request.

 Personal Safety Committee was restructured combining efforts of the Student Health Center committee and the Sexual Assault Prevention and Education Task Force.
 On October 23, 2013, Karen Logsdon, PhD, Assistant to the EMSA VP, and Title IX Deputy Coordinator (email@example.com) was appointed as the new Chair of the committee and charged with the compliance mandate [Department of Education, Office of Higher Education] NYS Article 129A; §6431 and the SUNY & OCR Title IX Resolution Agreement mandate.

-PSC membership (Appendix A) meets and exceeds the §6431 criteria on representation with more than half of the committee members being female, one-third student, one-third faculty and one-third selected by College administration.
+PSC membership (Appendix A) meets and exceeds the §6431 criteria on representation with more than half of the committee members being female, one-third student, one-third faculty and one-third selected by University administration.